“Until you have explored this vast planet, how do you know you’re not meant for something or somewhere else?”

 I saved all the money I could, so I could once again get that feeling of utter thrill, of bravery, of a challenge, of strength.
-I wanted to feel the fear of things not going to plan, of needing to be vulnerable, and of being independent.
+I wanted to feel the fear of things not going to plan, vulnerability, and total independence.
 Travel is the only thing that forces you to feel all of this.
 Travelling teaches you more than all your schooling combined.
 It is everything your parents dream for you.
 It offers you the opportunity to find closure whether you settle back where you started or in a place you stumbled across.
 Until you have explored this vast planet, how do you know you’re not meant for something or somewhere else?

 I think the misconception of travel or moving abroad is that you lose the connection with your home, but you don’t at all.
 If anything, I feel more appreciative of all I have there.
 You are only ever one plane ride away, and your friends and family are always ready and waiting for your visit.
 Real friendships never falter, no matter where you are in the world.
 If there is anything I know confidently about moving abroad, it is that.

 Given how much I have learnt since I embarked on a life of travel, I now make it my goal to visit somewhere new every year.
 Last year I was lucky enough to visit Italy for the first time and return to beautiful Paris—the wonders of living in Europe where new countries are train rides away.
 This year I plan to travel up the Pacific Coast Highway in California and potentially visit a tropical location (and escape the often testing England winters), like Bali or Thailand.